nimblehq/android-templates/bootstrap/README.md

 - Add unambiguous imports on the fly & Optimize imports on the fly (Java)
 - Add unambiguous imports on the fly & Optimize imports on the fly (Kotlin)
 - Ensure newline at end of file
+- Install helpful plugins

 ## Execute Android Bootstrap
 1. Navigate to the root folder of your project
-2. Execute the script: `bash bootstrap/script`
+2. Execute the script: `bash bootstrap/script 2> /dev/null`
 3. Restart Android Studio